lydtechconsulting/kafka-sasl-plain/README.md

 ### Run Docker Containers

-From the root dir run the `docker-compose` files to start dockerised Kafka, Zookeeper, and Conduktor Gateway:
+From the root dir run the `docker-compose` files to start dockerised Kafka, Zookeeper:
 ```
 docker-compose up -d
 ```